tanoshim/grpc-message-proxy/readme.md

 # Goal
 - Controll all the incoming and outgoing gRPC messages in one class (before sending/receiving messages) like a message gateway.
 - Easy to manage many protobuf classes with a simple structure.
+Warning:This is not a common way to capture all the incoming/outgoing messages.
+Use ServerInterceptor if you want to do the same thing in a standard way.

 # Features
 ## 1. Capturing all the outgoing gRPC messages with a single class